 commercetools Shopify Import Help

-The commercetools Shopify Import works by querying data from the commercetools API, running through the JSONata mappings to convert it to the Shopify format, and then sending it to Shopify using their GraphQL Admin API.
+The commercetools Shopify Import works by querying data from the commercetools API, running it through the JSONata mappings to convert it to the Shopify format, and then sending it to Shopify using their GraphQL Admin API.

 Shopify bulk operations are used to import products and categories, so the importer can handle large amounts of data.
 For security reasons the customers and orders imports do not use this approach (see the Customers and Orders sections below for more details).